ibm-cloud-docs/openwhisk/about.md

 ```
 {: screen}

 Note the `<userNamespace>` variable.
 A user has access to at least one namespace.
-For simplicity with this example, assume that you own the namespace where `myAction` is put into.
+For simplicity with this example, assume that you own the namespace where `myAction` is located.

-The first entry point into the system is through **NGINX**, an HTTP and reverse proxy server.
-NGINX is used for SSL termination and forwarding appropriate HTTP calls to the next component.

 ### 2. Entering the system: Controller
 {: #about_controller}